nicolaskolbenschlag/nlp_emotion_uncertainty_bachelorthesis/README.md

 # Calibrated and Uncertainty-aware Multimodal Emotion Recognition

-This repository contais the code for my bachelorthesis at University of Augsburg.
+This repository contains the code for my bachelorthesis at University of Augsburg.

 Uncalibrated confidence | Calibrated confidence
 --- | ---